kraemr/mp3p/README.md

 ```

 ## Windows
-Set the values in the registry.
+Set the values in the registry OR on startup
 Here is a guide: <br>
 https://phoenixnap.com/kb/windows-set-environment-variable

 ## How to add music to a playlist?
-Just drag and drop mp3 or wav files into the window with an empty playlist open.
+Just drag and drop mp3 or wav files into the window with a playlist open.

 ## How to add an image to a new playlist?
 When you have the new playlist window open, then just drag and drop your image.